Back pain is one of the most common complaints from tall people.

 Fortunately, several expert-recommended solutions help relieve upper and lower back pain.
 These range from neutral posture techniques, exercises, and recreational activities to ergonomic adaptations, as described below:

 Spine Stabilizing Workouts

-In order to stabilize your spine and maintain a neutral posture, it is important to develop muscle endurance and control.
+To stabilize your spine and maintain a neutral posture, it’s important to develop muscle endurance and control.
 Taller people can do this by carrying out exercises that target endurance and control abilities.
 These include: